-- a) You will receive the ELI Certificate of Attendance if you attend at least 85% of each of your core classes. - b) You will receive the ELI Certificate of Perfect Attendance if you attend 100% of each of your core classes.

-c) You will receive the ELI Certificate of Proficiency if you complete Level 6 with a 3.0 or higher grade point average (GPA).
+- a) You will receive the ELI Certificate of Attendance if you attend at least 85% of each of your core classes. - b) You will receive the ELI Certificate of Proficiency if you complete Level 3 with a 3.0 or higher grade point average (GPA).